aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to SWF" h2="Export PDF to SWF via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to SWF within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for Java.

+The first step is to export the PDF to PPTX using Aspose.PDF for Java.
+This powerful PDF Processing API allows developers to convert PDF documents to a variety of other formats, including PPTX.
+It also provides a range of features for manipulating PDF documents, such as adding or removing pages, extracting text, and more.

+The second step is to convert the PPTX to SWF using Aspose.Slides for Java.
+This PowerPoint Processing API provides a range of features for creating, editing, and converting presentations.
+It also allows developers to export presentations to a variety of formats, including SWF.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to SWF within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to SWF.
+In summary, Aspose.Total for Java makes it easy to convert PDF to SWF within any Java application.
+By using Aspose.PDF for Java to export PDF to PPTX, and then Aspose.Slides for Java to convert PPTX to SWF, developers can quickly and easily convert PDF documents to SWF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}